mattermost/docs/source/welcome/get-started-mattermost-channels.rst

 You can customize many aspects of your Mattermost experience, including the types of notifications you receive, how unread channels are organized, the number of direct messages to show, your Mattermost theme, and more!

 - Select your user avatar in the top-right corner of the Mattermost screen to manage your profile, status, and availability.
-See [XXX] for more information on managing your profile.
+See `Manage Your Mattermost Profile <https://docs.mattermost.com/welcome/manage-your-profile.html>`__ for more information on managing your profile.
 - Select the **Settings** |gear| icon to manage your notifications, display, channel sidebar options, and more.
-See [XXX] for more information on managing your Mattermost preferences.
+See `Customize Your Channels Experience <https://docs.mattermost.com/channels/channels-settings.html>`__ for more information on managing your Mattermost preferences.

 .. |gear| image:: ../images/settings-outline_F08BB.svg
   :height: 24px